burakbayramli/kod/nomadicterrain/README.md

 off.

 Now we are ready to create model.
 Run `create_rbf1_table` (one time).
 Then, run `insert_rbf1_recs` for any block.
-This inserts model parameters for block in `RBF1` table.
-Now for any coordinate in this block, you can run `/gotopo/lat;lon`.
+This calculates and inserts RBF model parameters for block in `RBF1` table.

+To use, now for any coordinate for blocks we have a model for, we can run `/gotopo/lat;lon`.

 Flattest Path